Kingxukai/linux/Documentation/scsi/aic79xx.rst

         - Interrupt Coalescing
         - Initiator Mode (target mode not currently supported)
-        - Support for the PCI-X standard up to 133MHz
+        - Support for the woke PCI-X standard up to 133MHz
-        - Support for the PCI v2.2 standard
+        - Support for the woke PCI v2.2 standard
         - Domain Validation

  * 2.2.
 Operating System Support: